7 Tips for Keeping Your Spirits High

 Read

 Perhaps it’s cliche, but reading is one of the healthiest ways to escape and put your mind in a different space.
 Gain inspiration from someone who has overcome obstacles.
-Go for some of our favorite running books to get advice and inspiration from pro runners, or take a break from the running world and read about something else entirely.
+March 25, 2020, or take a break from the running world and read about something else entirely.
 Dive into the genre that keeps you interested.

 Try something new in the kitchen.
 And eat your fruit

-Neutral vs Stability Shoes, co-author of Run Fast.
-Cook Fast.
-Eat Slow., the most important thing an athlete can do, besides training, is learn to cook healthy food.
+She lives in Asheville, NC, with her husband, Alex, and their cat, Clementine, co-author of If you dont make time for., the most important thing an athlete can do, besides training, is learn to cook healthy food.
 Try out a new recipe.
 Experiment with combinations based on what’s in your pantry.
 You may discover a new favorite.

 What’s more, adequate caloric intake is crucial for runners’ recovery and immune health.
 Over the phone, Dr. Nieman described a 2017 study in which they found that carbohydrate and polyphenol supplementation reduces post-exercise stress to the immune system, decreases inflammation and improves metabolic function.